-Privitar AWS is supplied as an AWS Cloud Development Kit (CDK) application that can be deployed into an AWS cloud environment.
+Privitar AWS is supplied as an AWS Cloud Development Kit (CDK) application that can be deployed into an AWS Cloud environment.

-This document assumes that you are working in a Development Operations environment and have experience of deploying AWS resources into an AWS Cloud Environment.
+This document assumes that you are working in a Development Operations environment and have experience in deploying AWS resources into an AWS Cloud environment.